Linking Heterogeneous Data with Coordinated Agent Flows for Social Media Analysis: Preliminary Study

-\textbf{Literature Collection.} To address this gap, we first collected papers referenced in three survey studies on social media analysis~\cite{survey17, Survey16, DataminingSurvey}, and then expanded our corpus through additional papers from major visualization and data mining venues (IEEE TVCG, IEEE TKDE, JOV, IEEE VIS, EuroVis, PacificVis, KDD, WWW, WSDM) between 2010 and 2025.
+\textbf{Literature Collection.} We first collected papers referenced in two comprehensive and influential survey studies on social media visual analytics~\cite{survey17, Survey16}.
+To expand our coverage of data mining methodologies, we additionally incorporated references from social media data mining surveys~\cite{DataminingSurvey} as supplementary sources.
+We then further expanded our corpus through additional papers from major visualization and data mining venues (IEEE TVCG, IEEE TKDE, JOV, IEEE VIS, EuroVis, PacificVis, KDD, WWW, WSDM) between 2010 and 2025.
 We prioritized works that presented detailed case studies or usage scenarios.
 Additional references were gathered using backward citation tracing and keyword searches in academic databases, applying the same extraction procedure.
+The final collection consists of 34 papers.

+\textbf{Corpus Extraction.} For each paper, we examined its case studies and extracted three elements: insight descriptions, mining techniques, and visualization examples.
+We represented insight descriptions and mining techniques as paired tuples, since they jointly define the analytical outcome.
+For example, a case study in \cite{TopicCompetition} identified how different actors attracted public attention to a social topic over time, which we paired with keyword extraction, temporal clustering, and trend analysis.
+Visualization examples were collected separately as an image corpus, as designs may vary even for similar analytical outcomes.

-\textbf{Initial Taxonomy Construction.} From each paper, we extracted two elements: (1) textual descriptions of insights identified in case studies, and (2) the mining techniques employed to derive them.
-Based on these extractions, we developed the initial taxonomy.
-We first organized insights by underlying entity type/data type: \textbf{users} and \textbf{user-generated content (UGC)}.
-Within each category, we distinguished whether analysis targeted individual entities or structural patterns across multiple entities (e.g., a single user vs. a user group, or a single post vs. a collection of posts).
-In addition, since social media analysis often emphasizes \textbf{temporal patterns}, we introduced a static–dynamic distinction to capture whether insights reflect stable characteristics or temporal evolution.
-These dimensions form the foundation of the Social Media Insight Taxonomy, as summarized in \autoref{tab:design-space}, which links insight types to representative mining techniques.
+\textbf{Initial Taxonomy Construction.} Based on such extractions, we developed an initial taxonomy structure.
+We first organized insights by underlying entity type: \textit{users} and \textit{user-generated content (UGC)}, which are widely adopted across social media platforms.
+Second, we distinguished whether the analysis concerns individual entities or structural patterns among multiple entities, resulting in four categories: single user, user group, single UGC, and UGC group.
+Third, we introduced a static--dynamic distinction to capture whether an insight describes stable characteristics or temporal evolution.
+Together, these dimensions ground our \(2 \times 2 \times 2\) taxonomy.